×

 2025 Update Pre-EPC Submittal Spreadsheet

-Leave your comments for Planning staff to consider
+Thank you for leaving comments for Planning staff to consider!

-• Staff will review these changes at public meetings throughout July and August.
+• Staff reviewed these changes at public meetings throughout July and August.

 • Download an Excel file of the spreadsheet here.